devlopersabbir/devlopersabbir/README.md

 **`A Full-stack web developer & YouTube Video creator`**

 Hi, this is Sabbir.
-A senior developer specializing ReactJs, NodeJs, React-native, and also NextJs.
+A senior developer specializing ReactJs, NodeJs, React-native, ElectronJs and also NextJs.
 I have been developing full-stack applications for more than 3 years.
 I am very expert in JavaScript because I love it so much.😍

 My core strengths include snappily learning new technologies, working singly or as part of a squad, and communicating effectively with specialized and non-technical people.
 I'm also professed at troubleshooting bugs and chancing results to complex problems.
 Also I'm a Youtube Video creator.
 I publish tech / programing related content on my YouTube channel "[ST Sabbir](https://youtube.com/c/stsabbir)" to more than 400 subscribers.